Loading article

 ICS/LABA combinations (preventer + long-acting reliever):

-All of these are PBS-listed for established asthma.
-For patients already stable on one of these medications, a telehealth repeat prescription is clinically appropriate.
+Many preventer inhalers are PBS-listed for established asthma.
+For patients already stable on one of these medications, telehealth review may be clinically appropriate if no red flags or control concerns are present.

 The MART approach uses a single ICS/LABA combination inhaler (specifically budesonide/formoterol formulations) as both the daily preventer and the as-needed reliever.
 This is a recommended strategy in current Australian asthma guidelines for eligible patients.
 Telehealth is appropriate for prescribing MART continuation in patients already established on this regimen.